lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 To get a better sense of how the two animations work together, hover over the circle to see the bounding square of the `<svg>` element as it rotates.

-The circle's stroke is still swinging back and forth like before (as defined by the changing `stroke-dashoffset` keyframe values) but the rotation we added compensates for the backward swing: At the same time that the stroke swings backwards, the rotation spins it forwards.
+The circle's stroke is still swinging back and forth just like before (as defined by the changing `stroke-dashoffset` keyframe values) but the rotation we added compensates for the backward swing: At the same time that the stroke swings backwards, the rotation spins the circle forwards.

 It's helpful to break the animation up into its constituent parts.